 Now, you may be wondering how to get professional help with your book proposal.

-Lisa and her colleagues will work with you in the way that suits your needs:
+Lisa and her colleagues will work with you in the way that suits your needs.
+You can:

-- You can write the book proposal with guidance, feedback and editing by Lisa.
+- Write the book proposal with guidance, feedback and editing by Lisa.

-- You can write the majority of the book proposal, but have Lisa write challenging parts of it, such as the marketing plan or the competitive analysis.
+- Write the majority of the book proposal, but have Lisa write challenging parts of it, such as the marketing plan or the competitive analysis.

-- You can have your book proposal written for you, but you can write the sample chapters (and possibly) chapter outlines.
+- Have your book proposal written for you, but you can write the sample chapters (and possibly) chapter outlines.

-- You can have the book proposal and sample chapters ghostwritten.
+- Have the book proposal and sample chapters ghostwritten.
 Lisa has a select group of ghostwriting partners from skilled authors who can meet a moderate budget to authors of 20 (plus) books with by-lines in the Washington Post, the New York Times and major women’s magazines.
 She will help you choose the individual who best meets your needs

 “I already wrote my book proposal.
 Can I just get feedback?”